 Recently I’ve decided to test Sukin Foaming Facial Cleanser as an alternative to my favourite face cleanser from Aurelia London.
 I know nothing will replace my beloved Aurelia’s cleanser but sometimes I don’t have much time for my skincare routine and using a face wash is a little bit quicker than using a creamy cleanser and a muslin cloth.

-Sukin’s face cleanser grabbed my attention as it’s so affordable (less than £10) and claims to be non-drying.
+Sukin’s face cleanser grabbed my attention as it’s so affordable and claims to be non-drying.
 So did I like it?
 Read the review below and find out!

 Disclaimer: This post contains affiliate links which means I may get a small commission if you purchase a product after clicking on a link.
 This does not cost you anything.
-I’ve received this product as a member of the LoveLula Blogger Accredited Programme free of charge in exchange for my honest review.
+As an Amazon Associate, we earn from qualifying purchases.

 The cleanser also contains glycerin which is well-known for its moisturising properties and moisturising oils macadamia and evening primrose.